 The absence of reported national fisheries information led to the then ABARE (Australian Bureau of Agricultural and Resource Economics), with support from the newly formed Fisheries Research and Development Corporation, researching and publishing the first Australian Fisheries Statistics in 1991.
-The report's title was changed to Australian Fisheries and Aquaculture Statistics for the 2014 publication to reflect the growing importance of aquaculture to the gross value of Australian fisheries production.
-The current project (2016/246) was undertaken primarily to maintain the collection of commercial fishing industry production for 2015, including value of production and trade data.
+The report's title was changed to Australian Fisheries and Aquaculture Statistics for the 2014 publication to reflect the growing importance of aquaculture to the gross of Australian fisheries production.
+The current project (2017/095) was undertaken primarily to maintain the collection of commercial fishing industry production for 2016, including value of production and trade data.

 Australian Fisheries and Aquaculture Statistics continues to be the only collated and published source of information on commercial industry catches and values and farm gate production of aquaculture enterprises.
 It is used for a wide range of purposes, including determination of Australian Government financial contributions to fisheries research funding, determination of industry levies, and for addressing a wide range of information needs of both government and industry.
+Increasingly, data visualisation tools are being developed that aid users to interrogate and understand the data.
+Future editions of the publication are likely to make increasing use of these tools to change the way that stakeholders interact with data preented in the publication.